Dust sub-millimetre emission in green valley galaxies: Defining the GV

-In cases where a single-Gaussian fit is used, we take a more conservative approach and choose not to define a GV.
-Instead, we divide the galaxy population into two categories, using $\mu \pm \sigma$ as the boundaries for these groups, with $-$ for a red peak and $+$ for a blue peak.
-If a red peak is identified, the categories are labeled RS and no-RS.
-If a blue peak is identified, they are labeled BC and no-BC.
-This scenario occurs in the most massive bins of our simulated sample, where only the red population is clearly defined, as indicated in light green in Figure \ref{fig:GVdefinitionArlecchino}.
-Conversely, in high-redshift snapshots of our simulation, it is more common to find only a clear blue population in the less massive bins (see Figure \ref{fig:GVdefinition_zevo}).\\
+In cases where a single-Gaussian fit is used, we took a more conservative approach and chose not to define a GV.
+Instead, we divided the galaxy population into two categories, using $\mu \pm \sigma$ as the boundaries for these groups, with $-$ for a red peak and $+$ for a blue peak.
+If a red peak is identified, the categories are labelled RS and no-RS.
+If a blue peak is identified, they are labelled BC and no-BC.
+This scenario occurs in the most massive bins of our simulated sample, where only the red population is clearly defined, as indicated in light green in Fig. \ref{fig:GVdefinitionArlecchino}.
+Conversely, in high-redshift snapshots of our simulation, it is more common to find only a clear blue population in the less massive bins.\\

-This definition allows us to identify a GV (where possible) for any given distribution in the color--mass diagram.
+This definition allows us to identify a GV (where possible) for any given distribution in the colour--mass diagram.
 Once the GV is specified, the BC and RS are defined as everything below and above the GV, respectively (except in cases where no-BC or no-RS is identified).
-It is important to note that our approach is fairly conservative, as we avoid extrapolating the GV to mass bins where a clear colour bimodality is not observed.
+It is important to note that our approach is fairly conservative, as we avoided extrapolating the GV to mass bins where a clear colour bimodality was not observed.
 However, our findings remain largely unaffected by this definition.
-We have verified that using alternative methods, such as extrapolating the GV where a single Gaussian is preferred or applying two simple linear fits to delimit the GV, would not significantly alter our conclusions.
+We verified that using alternative methods, such as extrapolating the GV where a single Gaussian is preferred or applying two simple linear fits to delimit the GV, would not significantly alter our conclusions.

-All analyses presented below use the GV definition outlined above, specifically the region formed by the real GV and its extensions, where a two Gaussians fit is preferred.
+All analyses presented below use the GV definition outlined above, specifically the region formed by the real GV and its extensions, where a two-Gaussian fit is preferred.